cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

   > [!Note]
   > The initial upgrade uses the specified update channel.
 After the upgrade, you can change the update channel to suit your organization's needs.

-  The upgrade process may take several days to complete as it depends on Office's update checks.
+  The upgrade process could take several days to complete as it depends on Office's update checks.

 - Deploy an upgrade package

   Use the Office Deployment Tool to create an installation package that upgrades Office 2016 or Office 2019 to Microsoft 365 Apps.

-  - Configure the Office Deployment Tool to remove existing MSI versions of Office during the upgrade by setting the **RemoveMSI** element in your configuration XML file.
+  - Configure the Office Deployment Tool to remove existing Microsoft Installer (MSI) versions of Office during the upgrade by setting the **RemoveMSI** element in your configuration XML file.
   - Deploy the installation package using your software distribution solution, such as Configuration Manager.

   Example configuration XML: